lukepenick/Elastic_compose_files/README.md

 # Portable SIEM config files
+# To be able to copy and paste correctly look at this in raw form
 Elastic docker compose files as well as files for configs 4/11/20- Full TLS/SSL between nodes RBA (role based authentication)